 Rich’s poem captivated and moved me.
 I read it over and over and felt how much it expressed the situation of so many female artists through time.
 Their lost voices.

-I was intrigued by the artist colony in Worpswede, Germany where she met Rainer Maria Rilke and Clara Westoff, her best friend.
-How she and Clara worked together side by side both possessing ambition, dreams and drive: Westoff ending up slaving in Rodin’s studio in Paris, Modersohn-Becker ending up dead three weeks after giving birth at age 31, Rilke going on to write one of his most famous poems about Becker, her art, her drive, their friendship and her death.
+I was intrigued by the artist colony in Worpswede, Germany where she met Rainer Maria Rilke and Clara Westhoff, her best friend.
+How she and Clara worked together side by side both possessing ambition, dreams and drive: Westhoff ending up slaving in Rodin’s studio in Paris, Modersohn-Becker ending up dead three weeks after giving birth at age 31, Rilke going on to write one of his most famous poems about Becker, her art, her drive, their friendship and her death.

 But I knew little about the story of her painting and her impact on Modern Art.
 I knew that Worpswede was outside of Bremen, and yet did not know until I was in Bremen a month ago that there was a whole museum dedicated to Modersohn-Becker.
 “The first European Museum dedicated solely to the art of a woman.”
 In fact the museum brochure goes so far as to state: “The Paula Modersohn-Becker Museum was the first museum in the world to be dedicated to the work of a female painter.”